 So, my question is, if glucosamine sulfate has most of the good evidence, why do so many supplements contain glucosamine HCL?

 Go to wherever you get your supplements and look at how many products contain glucosamine HCL.
 You'll be amazed!

-When people ask me, I often tell them that the best evidence supports glucosamine sulfate over glucosamien HCL.
-It's by far not perfect and results will vary, but there is more studies to support glucosamine sulfate.
+When people ask me, I often tell them that the best evidence supports glucosamine sulfate over glucosamine HCL.
+It's by far not perfect and results will vary, but there are more studies to support glucosamine sulfate.